 The Unitarian Universalist 7th principal calls us to affirm and promote ‘respect for the interdependent web of existence of which we are a part.”
 In this curriculum children will experience nature and its processes and the wonders of growth and sustenance.

-3rd Sundays, Kindergarten through 5th grade
+3rd Sundays, Preschool through 5th grade

 Tapestry of Faith: Sing to the Power